As you learned in links, the <a>

 <p id="tocTitle">On this page</p>

 In addition to reducing redundancy, visible text gets translated by translation services, whereas attribute values may not.
-When possible, if text is present that provides for an adequate label, prefer that over attribute text.
+When possible, if text is present that provides for an adequate label, refer to that text instead of using attribute text.

 <nav aria-label="Table of Contents">